 Willy Wijnands is a passionate chemistry and physics teacher on the Ashram College in Alphen aan de Rijn and Aikido teacher.
-He is the creator and founder of eduScrum, co-creator of Lightschools and co-founder of the worldwide initiative "Agile in Education".
+He is the creator and founder of eduScrum, initial co-creator of Lightschools and co-founder of the worldwide initiative "Agile in Education".
 Co-author of the eduScrum guide and co-author of "Scrum in Actie" and co-author of ”Agile and Lean Concepts for Teaching and Learning”.

 “I give the students ownership of their own learning process, but most important trust.
 The students take their responsibility for what they do and I give them liberty and space.
 The effect is that students are engaged, more productive and their results are better; It is such a wonderful to see them developing themselves!”

 Claudia Struijlaart: I work at Highschool Bernadinus in Heerlen.
 It is a secondary school where I teach chemistry from 3rd to 6th classes.
 I teach and develop new chemistry curriculum in a DOT.
 I'm the chairman of the DOT in the VO-HO network in collaboration with CHILL.
 Also I'm a teacher by Agora.
 I challenge my students to deliver “products” in instalments.
 Those products are developed in self-organising and autonomous teams with the help of eduScrum.
 I am also a team member of the worldwide initiave "Agile in Education".

 “Improvements bring up critique, but also wonderful results” “On our way to an effective and innovative style of teaching that fits the present”

 Kristina Fritsch is initial co-creator of Lightschools and works and volunteers in various educational, cultural and art projects where she implements and lives agile learning concepts.
 As part of the eduScrum team she trains teachers and lecturers from primary school to vocational training as well as eduScrum trainers in close cooperation with Willy.